openebs/zfs-localpv/docs/storageclasses.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-Here, in this case, the Kubernetes scheduler will select a node for the POD and then ask the ZFS-LocalPV driver to create the volume on the selected node.
+Here, in this case, the Kubernetes scheduler will select a node for the POD and then ask the LocalPV-ZFS driver to create the volume on the selected node.
 The driver will create the volume where the POD has been scheduled.

 From zfs-driver version 1.6.0+, pvc will not be bound till the provisioner succesfully creates the volume on node.
 Previously, pvc gets bound even if zfs volume creation on nodes keeps failing because scheduler used to return only a single node and provisioner keeps trying to provision the volume on that node only.
 Now onwards scheduler will return the list of nodes that satisfies the provided topology constraints.
 Then csi controller will continuosly attempt the volume creation on all these nodes and till volume is created on any of the node or volume creation gets failed on all the nodes.
 PVC will be bound to a PV only if volume creation succeeds on any one of the nodes.